tidalcycles/tidal-chocolatey/tidal/maintainer-instructions.md

   - version: The dependency list includes version numbers.
 The version has to be a version that is available in Chocolatey, which may not be the latest.
 For example: SuperCollider 3.12.1 is listed even though it is several years old, because it is what is available as a package in choco.

 2. tools/chocolateyinstall.ps1
 This powershell script is run **after** all of the dependencies packages are installed - each of which will have its own powershell commands.
 The main purpose of the script is to do any final install or configuration tasks that are not accomplished by the dependency package.
+Steps:
   - run the tools/quarkinstall.sc file from `sclang` to install SuperDirt, Dirt-Samples, and Vowel quark
   - install Tidal with`cabal` commands
   - install Pulsar and run the apm command to get the TidalCycles package for Pulsar